Money market fund: Retail money fund

 Retail money funds are offered primarily to individuals.
 Retail money market funds hold roughly 33% of all money market fund assets.

-Fund yields are typically somewhat higher than bank savings accounts, but of course these are different products with differing risks (e.g., money fund accounts are not insured and are not deposit accounts).
-Since Retail funds generally have higher servicing needs and thus expenses than Institutional funds, their yields are generally lower than Institutional funds.
+Fund yields are typically somewhat higher than bank savings accounts, however these are different products with differing risks (e.g., money fund accounts are not insured and are not deposit accounts).
+Since retail funds generally have higher servicing needs and thus expenses than institutional funds, their yields are generally lower than institutional funds.

-SEC rule amendments released July 24, 2014, have 'improved' the definition of a Retail money fund to be one that has policies and procedures reasonably designed to limit its shareholders to natural persons.
+SEC rule amendments released July 24, 2014, have 'improved' the definition of a retail money fund to be one that has policies and procedures reasonably designed to limit its shareholders to natural persons.

 Money fund sizes

-Recent total net assets for the US Fund industry are as follows: total net assets $2.6 trillion: $1.4 trillion in Prime money funds, $907 billion in Treasury money funds, $257 billion in Tax-exempt.
-Total Institutional assets outweigh Retail by roughly 2:1.

-The largest institutional money fund is the JPMorgan Prime Money Market Fund, with over US$100 billion in assets.
-Among the largest companies offering institutional money funds are BlackRock, Western Asset, Federated Investors, Bank of America, Dreyfus, AIM and Evergreen (Wachovia).
+As of February 2025 total money market fund assets were $6.9 trillion including $4.1 trillion held by institutional investors and nearly $2.8 trillion held by retail investors.
+The vast majority of those assets were held in government securities.
+Among the largest companies offering institutional money funds are JPmorgan, BlackRock, Western Asset, Federated Investors, Bank of America, Dreyfus, AIM and Evergreen (Wachovia).

-The largest money market mutual fund is Vanguard Federal Money Market Fund (Nasdaq:VMFXX), with assets exceeding US$120 billion.
 The largest retail money fund providers include: Fidelity, Vanguard, and Schwab.